 To reverse acute sleep deprivation, you either have to outsleep your sleep need until you pay down your sleep debt or let the clock run out on the 14 days by meeting your sleep need every single night.

-Sleep hygiene is the upkeep of behaviors that affect the way you sleep.
+Sleep hygiene is the upkeep of daily and nightly behaviors that affect the way you sleep.
 To optimize your daily habits for a good night’s sleep and better next-day energy levels, follow these guidelines.
+These tips are useful for everyone, but especially for those who are trying to treat sleep deprivation.

 Your circadian rhythm is heavily influenced by the sunrise-to-sunset cycle.
 Ideally, you want to expose yourself to light — preferably sunlight — first thing in the morning to signal your brain to stop producing melatonin, a sleep-inducing hormone.
 (Going for a walk or a run during your morning sun time is even better, as physical activity during the day can help you sleep better at night.)

 In the evening, you should avoid light — especially blue light and bright light — in the 90 minutes before bed to help support and maximize your body’s melatonin production.
-A pair of blue-light blocking glasses can help.
+A pair of blue-light blocking glasses can help, as can dimming the lights in your home.

-Because they are known sleep disruptors, don’t consume caffeine in the 10 hours before bed, big meals in the three hours before bed, or alcoholic beverages in the 3-4 hours before bed.
+Because they are known sleep disruptors, don’t consume caffeine in the 10-12 hours before bed, big meals in the three hours before bed, alcoholic beverages in the 3-4 hours before bed, and avoid exercise an hour and a half before bed.
 The RISE app will remind you of these cutoff times.

 Your circadian rhythm thrives on consistency, so keep a regular bedtime and wake time that allows you to meet your sleep need.
 And make sure you set aside time to disconnect from the stress of the day before you go to sleep.
 Schedule a nightly wind-down period to do some light reading, take a warm bath or shower, meditate, or sip a cup of decaf tea.